Get your EIN in as fast as 7 business days. Apply now for $49

 When Does Paying for an EIN Make Sense?

-Paying for an EIN service makes sense in exactly one scenario: you cannot or do not want to navigate the free methods yourself.
+Paying for an EIN service makes sense in one scenario: you cannot or do not want to navigate the free methods yourself.
+The EIN is free, but the labor of a correct, accepted Form SS-4 is not.
+A rejected form adds weeks of delay.

 Who Cannot Use the Free Online Tool